Our History & People

 Captain James Cook

 The influence of the first Christian missionaries in 1821 was immediate.
 Reverend John Williams of the London Missionary Society and his missionaries did their best to stem what they considered the carnal desires of the inhabitants, but was in fact the cultural heritage of the Cook Islanders.
 No singing, dancing or drumming was allowed.
 Their arrival altered the traditional way of life, yet somehow the Cook Islanders have managed to beautifully preserve their proud Polynesian heritage and blend it with their Christian faith.
+Aitutaki was the first island of the Cook Islands to accept Christianity so in 1823 a limestone coral rock church was built in Arutanga and is the oldest church in the Cook Islands.
+The stunning acoustics of CICC Church make for a moving experience - visitors are wowed by the beautiful sound of hymn singing surrounded by a superbly designed interior.
 The influence of the missionaries has been of benefit to all, with the beautiful white churches, the acapella singing on Sundays and the traditional muumuu coming from them.

 Originally named the Hervey Isles after a British lord, the Russians named them the Cook Islands in honour of the famous captain in 1823.
 In 1888 they became a part of the British Dominion, due to fears France may seize the islands first.